jessewaweru/SQL_PROJECT_POSTGRES/README.md

 # Introduction
-The Datase i used is for the Job market!
+The Datase I used is for the Job market!
 I specifically focused on Data Analyst roles, exploring problem statements such as Top-paying jobs, Top in-demand skills, and best optimal skills for Data analysts i.e. where high demand meets high salary.

 Here ar the SQL queires i used to generate my various insights:
 [project_sql_postgres](/project_sql/)

 # Background
 I was interested in knowing how the job market for Data Analyst looks like in a more consise way.
 I decided to use this dataset that showcases insights such as job titles, salaries, locations, companies offering them,skills associated with each job posting and more.
-I got the dataset from a Youtube channel of a data analyst called Lukebarousse.
+I got the dataset from a YouTube channel of a data analyst called Lukebarousse.

 ### Problem statements I decided to use to answer my SQL queries
 1. What are the top-paying data analyst jobs?